Welcome to Beaumaris Beach Guest House

 Walks and waterfalls - St Patrick's Head

 St Patrick’s Head, about 23km south along the Tasman Highway, Esk Main Road, and Gillies Road (17 minutes by car) is an unrated walk of about 5km along unformed track with markers, taking about 2.5 hours.
-The vigorous short climb to the trig station at the summit of the Head is considerably exposed and has steep drop-offs on all sides, but is rewarded with views of the Tasman Sea from Bicheno to St Helens, the Fingal Valley, the Ben Lomond plateau, and the layers of the Great Western Tiers.
-There is a Geocache near the top – after you look at it remember to put it back where you found it, out of respect for those who play this world-wide treasure-hunt!
-The entry to the track can be found by following the signs about 3km into the unsealed section of Gillies Road, at the gate in the wall near the barn.
-There is an intentions book at the trailhead information booth that walkers are encouraged to use.
+The vigorous short climb across an area with steep drop-offs to the trig station at the summit of the Head does not need to be attempted to gain views of the Tasman Sea from Bicheno to St Helens, the Fingal Valley, the Ben Lomond plateau, and the layers of the Great Western Tiers.
+The entry to the track is not clear, and various sites give information which is no longer current.
+We have asked those who live nearby to provide us with clear directions, and encourage intending walkers not to cross private property to access the trail.
+There has been an intentions book at the trailhead information booth, and walkers are encouraged to use this book if it is still in this booth.

 Walks and waterfalls - South Sister Walk